 \subsection{The vision-feedback (ViF) from the outside world and coding mechanism}

-First, the movement space is $L$ in length and $B$ in widths, such as the size of the screen or that of the field of view.
-The origin is the up left corner.
-Like vision-feedback from humans, we can know which subspace the finger has moved, but we cannot give a ready location; it must be robust.
-In this paper, the actual labels are encoded as 0/1 signals in the movement space/subspace and used to extract the maximum's and minimum's values of the active space/subspace, which are used as the external information (ViF) received during the training of the SD2E.
-So the total number of subspace can be expressed as $S(N)=2^{2N}$.
-And, the maximum fault tolerance of the ViF-SD2E can be expressed as $R(N)=L/2^N$ in X-axis and $R(N)=B/2^N$ in Y-axis, refer to chapter \ref{Correction and robustness}.
+First, the movement space has length $L$ and width $B$, such as the size of the screen or that of the receptive field.
+The origin is the upper left corner.
+Like vision-feedback from humans, we can know which subspace the finger has moved, but its location cannot be readily given by us in a robust fashion.
+In this paper, the actual labels are encoded as 0/1 in the movement space/subspace and used to extract the maximum and minimum values of the active space, which are used as the ViF.
+So the total number of subspace is $S(N)=2^{2N}$.
+In addition, the maximum fault tolerance of the ViF-SD2E is $R(N)=L/2^N$ along the $x$-axis and $R(N)=B/2^N$ along the $y$-axis (see subsection \ref{Correction and robustness}).
 Here, $N$ is a spatial parameter to control the change from space to subspace.
-As shown in Figure \ref{fig:ViF-SD2E_movementspace-1} and \ref{fig:ViF-SD2E_movementspace-2}.
+This is shown in Figures \ref{fig:ViF-SD2E_movementspace-1} and \ref{fig:ViF-SD2E_movementspace-2}.